How to Set Up Events and Conversions in Google Analytics 4

 I covered How to Set Up Google Analytics 4 for Your Website in my previous blog post.

-Once you have Google Analytics 4 set up in your Analytics Account and the global site tag added to your website, you can set up events and conversions in your GA4 account.
+Once you have Google Analytics 4 set up in your Analytics Account and the global site tag added to your website, you will need to set up events and conversions in your GA4 account.

 In this post, I discuss how to set up events and conversions directly using the GA4 User Interface.
 This method does not use the Google Tag Manager which makes it simpler.